newrelic/puppet-heka/README.md

 ####[Global Heka configuration](id:global-heka-configuration)

 The module templates `/etc/heka.toml`.
-Currently, it only specifies a `maxprocs` value, which you can overrider with the `heka_max_procs` parameter:
+Currently, it only specifies a `maxprocs` value, which you can override with the `heka_max_procs` parameter:

 ```bash
 class { '::heka':